ioi-2019/image/README.md

 **backup.timer** - 5min systemd timer file that needs to be enabled on contestant machines

 # Monitoring
+It is a manual step done for the agent installation in the final image.
+The next step is to discover the laptops in the Zabbix server and add them during the arena setup.

 **contestant_worker_zabbix_agent.txt** - Steps needed to install zabbix monitoring agent on laptops

 # Dhcp
 Provisioning process is happening as follows:

-0. Flush the DHCP lease database (Danger: should only be done once thrroughout the event)
+0. Flush the DHCP lease database (Danger: should only be done once throughout the event)
 * **flush-dhcp.sh** - Flushes the databae and gives out information
 1. Parse the DHCP lease file for MAC addresses
 * **parse-dhcp.sh** - Output is a CSV file with MAC per line called *ioi2019.csv*